 The approximately 911,892-acre Caliente Herd Area Complex is located within a 35-mile radius of Caliente, in southern Lincoln County, Nev.
-The Complex consists of nine Herd Areas (HAs).
-They are Applewhite, Blue Nose Peak, Clover Creek, Clover Mountains, Delamar Mountains, Little Mountain, Meadow Valley Mountains, Miller Flat and Mormon Mountains.
-The BLM manages the HAs for zero horses in accordance with the 2008 Ely Resource Management Plan, which determined through analysis that insufficient forage and water is available to maintain healthy wild horses and rangelands over the long-term.
-The Mormon Mountains was determined an HA in the 2000 Approved Caliente Management Framework Plan (MFP) Amendment and Record of Decision for the Management of Desert Tortoise Habitat.
-The Complex's current wild horse population is 1,744.
+The Complex consists of nine Herd Areas (HAs) (see Map 1).
+The BLM manages the HAs for zero horses in accordance with the 2008 Ely Resource Management Plan and the 2000 Approved Caliente Management Framework Plan (MFP) Amendment and Record of Decision for the Management of Desert Tortoise Habitat.
+The Complex's current wild horse population is approximately 1,744, before 2018 foaling.